Virtual reality programming at PUL offers Princeton opportunities to learn in an immersive extended reality

 A new initiative at Stokes, the VR program supports education technology, exploration, digital learning and new forms of data visualization through emerging technology.
 Porter works closely with University faculty and staff to develop course-integrated programming that supports the class curriculum and to design the VR learning experiences.

-In fall 2019, he worked with Professor Rick Barton, lecturer of public and international affairs in the Woodrow Wilson School (WWS) and co-director of the University’s Scholars in the Nation’s Service Initiative, who utilized the equipment in his WWS junior task force course, Improving the Interventions, to help students gain a better understanding of military intervention and the impact of warfare.
+In fall 2019, he worked with Professor Rick Barton, lecturer of public and international affairs in the Princeton School of Public and International Affairs (WWS) and co-director of the University’s Scholars in the Nation’s Service Initiative, who utilized the equipment in his WWS junior task force course, Improving the Interventions, to help students gain a better understanding of military intervention and the impact of warfare.

 Using Oculus Quest headsets, undergraduate students interacted with an in-depth 360 degree documentary about the fight for Fallujah.
 Barton then facilitated a discussion about how it felt to be in battle.
 Students expressed that they experienced a more realistic sense of life in a war zone and felt better equipped to make more informed policy decisions.
 One student commented that “the small size of the enemy combatant jail cells made me realize the reality of the situation.”